implementedrobotics/Nomad/Hardware/Actuator/NomadBLDC/ERRATA.md

 4. Add 120 ohm CAN termination resistor to part list
 5. Change CAN resistor value in schematic to 120 ohm
 6. Add AB input from encoder for optional quadruture input+incread encoder noise immunity from hall sensor noise
+7. Add 100nf decoupling to NRST pin for increades noise immunity.